Properties of black hole vortex in Einstein's gravity: The black hole vortex

 For the cases of $\alpha>1$, it is convenient to calculate the behavior of $a(r)$ using some numerical technique.
 In our case, allow us to consider the differential equation (\ref{eq14}), and use a numerical integration in order to calculate the other gauge field profiles for $\alpha>1$.
 The numerical result of the gauge field is shown in Fig. \ref{fig2}.

-Analyzing the equations of motion, we see that Eq. (\ref{eq11}) is not an independent equation of Eqs. (\ref{eq9}) and (\ref{eq10}).
+Analyzing the equations of motion, we see that Eq. (\ref{eq12}) is not an independent equation of Eqs. (\ref{eq10}) and (\ref{eq11}).
 Thus, for the case $A(r)=B(r)$ we have only two independent differential equations.
 To study the metric functions, allow us to multiply Eq. (\ref{eq10}) by $B(r)$ and subtracting Eq. (\ref{eq9}) from Eq. (\ref{eq10}).
 Then, we have

 The numerical solution of Eq. (\ref{eq20}) is shown in Fig. \ref{fig3}.
 Note that the metric function $A(r)$ in the vicinity of the vortex sweeps a negative domain and the distance from the vortex becomes fully positive, so there is an event horizon around the value $r=1.5$.
-It is notable from the numerical simulation that the metric function $A(r)$ near the origin and therefore at the core of the vortex has a polynomial profile.
-On the other hand, away from the vortex, it has an asymptotic behavior of type $r^2$.
+It is notable from the numerical simulation that the metric function $A(r)$ near the origin and therefore at the core of the vortex has a polynomial profile \footnote{One can verify this statement by performing an analytical analysis around the origin, i.e., $r=0$.
+In this case, we obtain $\lim_{r\to 0}A(r)\simeq -\Lambda r^2+\mathcal{O}(r^2)$.}.
+On the other hand, away from the vortex, it has an asymptotic behavior of type $r^{2}$ \footnote{One verifies this analysis in Sec.
+2.2.1.}.
 From Figs. \ref{fig3}(a) and \ref{fig3}(b), it is observed that regardless of the cosmological constant, if the field variable becomes compact-like the metric functions tend to behave asymptotically linearly.
 In other words, for compact-like configurations ``kink mass'' increases and this means that for the confinement of the field fluctuations to occur, the metric function has to tend to a linear behavior, and therefore, the Higgs potential confines the compacted structures.
 Note that the result found in Ref. \cite{Edery}, is obtained if we consider a field configuration similar to kink (however, quite located).
 An interesting result is that for all matter field profiles, we will have a black hole located at the origin of the system.
 The curvature scalar associated with the metric is shown in Fig. \ref{fig4}.

 As mentioned at the beginning of the section, it is necessary to analyze some quantities to analyze the stability of the black holes.
 Using the numerical solutions of the metric functions, we will investigate the quadratic invariant of the Ricci tensor and the Kretschmann scalar.
-For this analysis, let us start by defining the Ricci tensor in terms of the Christoffel's symbol, namely,